-The All Weather Championships (AWC) was created over 20 years ago, with the aim of encouraging Owners and Trainers to keep their horses in training during the winter months.
+The All Weather Championships (AWC) was created by Arena Racing Company in 2013, with the aim of encouraging Owners and Trainers to keep their horses in training during the winter months.
 With six categories to compete in, the Championship is designed to test every horse, jockey and trainer and dominates around a fifth of the British fixture list.

 Wolverhampton Racecourse was the first track in the UK to use a Tapeta surface.
 Unhappy with the performance of the previous Polytrack surface, the Tapeta track was completed in 2014, and has received excellent reviews from jockeys, trainers and owners.
 The track also made history by holding the first evening horse race under floodlights in 1993.